Sunday, November 29, 2020

 It's a tiny island just a kilometer from Baybay Beach's shore.
 It's famous for its long stretch of beachfront restaurants.

-The place is popular in the entire Western Visayas region as the best food trip destination and gaining national recognition as one of the best sources and suppliers of seafood in the top restaurants in the Philippines, particularly in Metro Manila.
+The place is popular in the Western Visayas as the best food trip destination.
+It has gained national recognition as one of the best sources and suppliers of seafood in the top restaurants in the Philippines, particularly in Metro Manila.

-Aside from the sea's soothing waves and cool breeze, one of the most captivating sceneries is Mantalinga Island.
-It's the most famous background and natural landmark in Roxas City.
+Imagine the sea's soothing waves and the cool breeze on your skin.
+Now, add to that the breathtaking sight of Mantalinga Island, a natural wonder that serves as the most famous background and landmark in Roxas City.

 We all want good luck.
 We want a good journey in life.
 And when you visit this laid-back city in Western Visayas, see Baybay Beach and experience the enigmatic charm of Mantalinga Island.
 You'll come for sure, and you'll ask for more.